Special counsel reindicts Trump with narrower set of accusations after Supreme Court immunity decision

 Washington — Special counsel Jack Smith filed a superseding indictment against former President Donald Trump on Tuesday in which he again accused Trump of resisting the peaceful transfer of power after the 2020 presidential election.
 Smith narrowed the allegations after a landmark Supreme Court ruling on presidential power earlier this year.

-The new charging document is based on a more refined set of allegedly criminal acts after the Supreme Court ruled Trump was immune from prosecution for some of the conduct included in Smith's original 2023 indictment.
+The new 36-page charging document is based on a more refined set of allegedly criminal acts after the Supreme Court ruled Trump was immune from prosecution for some of the conduct included in Smith's original 45-page indictment returned last year.

 Smith and his team said a federal grand jury in Washington returned the superseding indictment Tuesday.
 Prosecutors said they did not oppose waiving Trump's appearance at an arraignment on the new charging document.